Apply for CDBG Funding

 To submit a CDBG Applications

-3. Read the information below so you can describe what kind of project you have and ensure it is eligible.
+3. Read the information below to describe what kind of project you have and ensure it is eligible.

-4. Follow ALL instructions, complete in its entirely, and submit as detailed on the application.
+4. Follow ALL instructions, complete in its entirety, and submit as detailed on the application.
+Only applications completed in their entirety will be viewed for consideration.

 CDBG National Objectives